RupeshKumar4511/Full_Stack_Development/README.md

 # spread operator and Functional updates :
 spread operators : Used to maintain immutability while updateing array or objects .
 But sometime it gives old values even after updation.
-It is caused because React is async in nature.
+It is caused because React updates state in batches (asynchronously).
 <br>
 ```bash